Orange County Workers’ Compensation Attorney

 It is up to an employer to help prevent the development of carpal tunnel by providing proper equipment, training courses on proper typing techniques, and allowing breaks from work.
 If a doctor recently diagnosed you with carpal tunnel syndrome, consider whether your tasks at work caused or contributed to this injury.
 If you type a lot, use a cash register, push, slice, or press objects without ample rest at work, carpal tunnel may be a work-related injury.

 If this is the case, you could qualify for workers’ compensation benefits under California’s Workers’ Compensation laws, adopted in 1997.
-If an employer’s (or third party’s) negligence contributed to your carpal tunnel, consider pursuing monetary recover through a personal injury claim instead of or in addition to workers’ comp.
+If an employer’s (or third party’s) negligence contributed to your carpal tunnel, consider pursuing monetary recovery through a personal injury claim instead of or in addition to workers’ comp.
 The workers’ compensation injury lawyers at Bentley & More, LLP, have experience representing workers with RSIs in Orange County.

 Orange County Workers’ Compensation Lawyers for Factory Workers